unionai/unionai-docs/source/api/flytekit-sdk/core-flytekit/index.md

 .. currentmodule:: flytekit

-This package contains all of the most common abstractions you'll need to write Flyte workflows and extend Flytekit.
+This package contains the most common abstractions you'll need to write Flyte workflows and extend flytekit.

 Basic Authoring
 ===============